Pavel L Photo and Video / Shutterstock

 Stylometer measurements have revealed that the cohesive strength of the whole mixed oxide is a function of the degree of oxidation that has occurred.
 As the mixed oxide reaches a state of nearly full oxidation, the cohesive strength reaches the high cohesive strength of the original alpha-Al2O3 oxide coating measured at the end of the initial-step process.

 Benefits of Using the Protective Coating on Titanium Aluminide

 - Forms an absolute oxygen barrier coating for the titanium aluminide substrate.

 - Serves as a self-healing coating with surface titanium oxides, in case some surface destruction is caused by an impinging particle, by diffusing titanium atoms to the surface to react with oxygen so as to affect a repair.

 - The use of the total alpha-Al2O3/Ti2O3/TiO2 mixed oxide system is to guard the surface of titanium aluminide better than any known mix of oxides.
 Simultaneously, each of the oxides in the general coating has a very high cohesive strength, and each is attached to one another and to the substrate with extremely strong adhesive bonds.

 - It offers an atmospherically exposed surface with fiber-like, micrometer-diameter crystalline columns, integrated into the mixed alpha-Al2O3 and Ti2O3 matrix.
 These matrices grow in a virtually perpendicular direction corresponding to the plane of the titanium aluminide substrate surface.
 The outer surface may attach well to an applied Thermal Barrier Coat (TBC).

 - Superalloy products

-- Products that must be protected from oxidation over a wide range of temperatures
+- Products that must be protected against oxidation over a broad range of temperatures

-- Products from alloys that must be protected from atmospheric oxygen at all operable temperatures
+- Alloy-based products that must be protected against atmospheric oxygen at all operable temperatures